The Importance of Being Earnest

 Cecily and Gwen

-Yes, they’re so much alike they could be sisters – and now they will be.
-You might want to check out "Gwen and Cecily" in Gwendolen's "Character Analysis" for more information on what the two women have in common.
+Yes, they’re so much alike they could be sisters—and now they will be.
+You might want to check out the "Gwen and Cecily" section of Gwendolen's "Character Analysis" for more information on what the two women have in common.

 Cecily the Country Girl